eirichmond/elliott-richmond-register-custom-block-styles/README.md

 ## Installation

-1. Upload the `register-custom-block-styles` folder to the `/wp-content/plugins/` directory
+1. Upload the `elliott-richmond-register-custom-block-styles` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Instantiate the class in your theme's `functions.php` file using the example below